 When it comes to Hadoop distributions, developers have a multitude of choices, including Cloudera, Hortonworks, MapR, and others.
-At DesignMind, we have certifications in several of these, and work with our clients to develop solutions to meet their unique needs.
+At DesignMind, our developers are certified in various Hadoop technologies and work with our clients to develop solutions to meet their unique needs.

 Hortonworks does not use MapReduce, but instead employs Tez to run Hive and Pig jobs.
 Built on top of YARN, Tez converts MapReduce jobs into Directed Acyclic Graphs (DAGs).
 With graph vertices representing application logic, edges, and data flow, Tez allows users to intuitively express complex query logic.
 What was once a series of complex MR jobs, is now a single Tez job.
 In addition, it allows for dynamically changing graphs: After creating a DAG at compile time, changes to the computed optimal path can occur when new information is available at runtime.
 Tez allows for changes to these dataflow graphs to optimize performance and resources.
 It is vital to Hortonworks’ Stinger and Stinger.next initiatives of delivering sub-second query responses and enabling transactions (ACID) and SQL:2011 Analytics on Hive.

 Growing business means growing data, and growing data means complex tracking.
 Falcon provides data life cycle tracking and management with tools for replication for disaster recovery, cleansing, preparing it for BI tools, removal when no longer needed, and data auditing.
 By providing these services as part of a centralized framework, Falcon makes it easy by removing complex coding required to do the same and using configuration files instead.
 Configuration can be specified in XML, Java, JSON and JAXB.
 Once configured, Falcon manages the data flow, disaster recovery and data recovery workflows.

 Slider for Better Cluster Utilization